isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/configure-custom-panel.md

+---
+title: Configure a custom panel in the left panel
+description: Learn how to Configure a custom panel in the left panel
+---

 # Configure a custom panel in the left panel {#id224JI200Y6F}

 Perform the following steps to add a custom panel within the left panel of the Web Editor: